cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 docs_area: reference.security
 ---

-This page provides a conceptual overview of Public Key Infrastructre (PKI) and Transport Layer Security (TLS), and details how to implement these critical dimensions of security using CockroachDB.
+This page provides a conceptual overview of Public Key Infrastructre (PKI) and Transport Layer Security (TLS), and sketches the security-architecture considerations in play when using CockroachDB.

 ## What is Transport Layer Security (TLS)?

-Transport Layer Security (TLS) is a protocol used to establish securely authenticated and encrypted traffic between a client (the party who initiates the session) and a server (the party receiving the connection request).
+How do you send data over a network connection to a specific receiving party, and guarantee that nobody else can eavesdrop on the message or tamper with the contents?
+For much modern network communication, the Transport Layer Security (TLS) protocol is part of the solution.
+This protocol is used to establish securely authenticated and encrypted traffic between a client (the party who initiates the session) and a server (the party receiving the connection request).

-### Key pairs
+### Keys and key pairs

+How is it possible to send a message that only a specific intended party can receive?

 The fundamental mechanism of TLS is a pair of cryptographic keys (usually referred to as a 'key pair' for short):